 Why wouldn’t we fund this?

-Mobile phones and smart phones are a general household item.
+Mobile phones and smart phones are a day-to-day living cost.
 Most Australians have them, and most of the community uses them.
-We can’t fund things that every Australian expects to pay for themselves as a day-to-day living cost.
+A day-to-day living cost is not an NDIS support.

 Case example